opspec-pkgs/nintex.workflowcloud.instance.upload-file/README.md

 # problem statement
-uploads a file to a nintex workflow cloud workflow instance
+uploads a file to a nintex workflowcloud workflow instance

 # example usage